G-structure/rat_attack/planner/general_prompt.md

 	•	Exact commands you will run.
 	•	Acceptance evidence you will capture afterward.
 	•	Backout plan for each micro-step (how to undo).
-	•	Write the plan as a new section in planner/progress.md with unchecked boxes.
+	•	Append the plan as a new `§ PLAN` section at the end of planner/progress.md with unchecked boxes (do not rewrite earlier content).
 	•	Wait for operator APPROVE or ADJUST.
 	3. Apply (once approved)
 	•	Execute the plan exactly:
 	•	Make minimal changes.
 	•	Keep diffs small and cohesive.
 	•	Update planner/notes/<step-id>.md with proofs (snippets of command output, file tree deltas).
-	•	In planner/progress.md, check the boxes you completed and set Status: APPLIED (or PARTIAL if you stopped early).
+	•	In planner/progress.md, append a `§ UPDATE` block that restates the plan with updated [x]/[ ] markers and the current status (APPLIED or PARTIAL); never edit earlier lines.
 	4. Review & Next Step
 	•	Summarize what changed in 3–6 bullet points with relative links to the diffs/files.
 	•	Propose the next tiny step (one paragraph + bullets).
 Do not proceed until approved.